spnda/BlockProt/README.md

 file into `server/plugins/SPlugin`.
 That yml file can have various data:
 - Discord:
     - Token: `String`.
 Your discord bot token.
 You can get one from your application https://discord.com/developers
-    - Guild: `String`.
-The guild ID you want to stream the chat data to.
-    - Channel: `String`.
-The channel ID you want to stream the chat data to.
     - JoinMessage: `bool`.
 If true, the bot will send a message for each player that join to discord.
     - LeaveMessage: `bool`.
 If true, the bot will send a message for each player that leaves to discord.
     - Channels: `List of Guild/Channel`.
 You can have one channel per guild but multiple guilds.